logstash-plugins/logstash-filter-aggregate/README.md

 - **timeout:**
 The amount of seconds after a task "end event" can be considered lost.
 The task "map" is then evicted.
 The default value is 0, which means no timeout so no auto eviction.

-## Need Help?

-Need help?
-Try #logstash on freenode IRC or the https://discuss.elastic.co/c/logstash discussion forum.

-## Contributing

-All contributions are welcome: ideas, patches, documentation, bug reports, complaints, and even something you drew up on a napkin.

-Programming is not a required skill.
-Whatever you've seen about open source and maintainers or community members  saying "send patches or die" - you will not see that here.

-It is more important to the community that you are able to contribute.

-For more information about contributing, see the [CONTRIBUTING](https://github.com/elastic/logstash/blob/master/CONTRIBUTING.md) file.